Jump Square: Circulation

 When Jump Square was launched, the initial printing of 500,000 copies quickly sold out.
 Over 70% of the copies released across Japan sold within three days.
 Shueisha printed an additional 100,000 copies to help meet the demand, something normally not necessary with Japanese magazines.
 The second issue also sold well, requiring a second printing of 60,000 copies.
 After the first issue excitement died down, circulation leveled off in the vicinity of 370,000 copies and by 2015 had declined to 270,000, mirroring a general drop-off in circulation throughout the industry.

 Features

-Jump Square's primary content is manga serials.
+Jump Squares primary content is manga serials.
 In addition to the manga series, some issues include serialized light novel chapters from works published by the Jump j-Books label.
 One-shots from established manga writers are featured in a section of the magazine called the "Supreme Yomikiri Series" (SUPREME読切シリーズ, Supurīmu Yomikiri Shirīzu), while pieces from up-and-coming writers occasionally appear in the "Explosive Yomikiri Series" (Explosive読切シリーズ, Explosive Yomikiri Shirīzu) section.

 Series

-There are currently twenty-four manga titles being regularly serialized in Jump Square.
+There are currently eighteen manga titles being regularly serialized in Jump Square.